Parallel-NetCDF/PnetCDF/README.md

 * https://parallel-netcdf.github.io

 ### PnetCDF official releases of source codes
-* All official released version can be found in http://cucis.ece.northwestern.edu/projects/PnetCDF/download.html
+* All official released versions can be found in http://cucis.ece.northwestern.edu/projects/PnetCDF/download.html
-* Note the github link marked "releases" in this page contains only tagded versions.
+* Note the github link marked "releases" in this page contains only tagged versions.
 They are by no means official releases, but simply checkpoints.
 Users are recommended to use the official releases, not tagged versions.

 ### Build PnetCDF using source codes of this repository
 * The source codes in this repository are under development.
 They should not be used for production runs.